kernelmachine/haveibeenpwned/README.md

 ```

-If you want to query on multiple accounts or domains at once, you can use the `AsyncHIBP` object.
+If you want to query on multiple accounts or domains at once, you can use the `AsyncHIBP` object, which performs queries concurrently via gevent.

 ```python
 >> names = ['adobe','ashleymadison', 'myspace']